worldbank/GeospatialFCVcollateral/index.md

 # Welcome to the Geospatial and ICT Course Resource Page

-On this site you can find supplementary resources for the World Bank training modules related to the integration of modern data collection processes into global development projects using [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile).
-Below you can find links to each of these modules, along with additional learning resources.
+On this site you can find supplementary resources for the World Bank training modules related to the integration of novel data into global development projects using [Satellite Imagery](#remotesensing), [Drone Imagery](#drones), and [Mobile Phone data](#mobile).
+Below you can find course materials and additional learning resources.
 While most resources are in English, you can "<a href="#french_course_materials">click here to jump to the French materials located at the bottom of the page.</a>

-These training materials were developed by the World Bank in partnership with XXXX and YYYY in 2021.
-Please feel free to reach out to the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank) for questions following the completion of the training modules below.
+The **Geospatial and ICT tools in FCV** course was developed by the World Bank and its partners.
+For questions related to course, please contact the World Bank's [Geospatial Operational Support Team (GOST)](https://www.worldbank.org/en/research/brief/geospatial-operations-support-team-at-the-world-bank).

+<button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Geospatial and ICT tools in FCV</button>

 ## Remote Sensing Imagery  <a name="remotesensing"></a>

 <img src="imgs/satellite.jpg" alt="Drone" style= "width:100%; height:200px; object-fit:cover;">

-In this module, we learned about the basics of satellite imagery and remote sensing, and how such data can be applied to development projects.
-We learned about the key terms related to remote sensing, and examined how to acquire the right images by learning how to properly define key objectives.
-We also explored when remote sensing may not be the right data for your project needs, and, finally, we explored various case studies to illustrate how projects have utilized this data in different ways.
+The Remote Sensing module covers the basics of satellite imagery and remote sensing, and how such data can be applied to development projects.
+It covers key terms related to remote sensing, and explains how to acquire the right images by learning how to properly define key objectives.

-<button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Click Here to Access the Remote Sensing Module</button>

 **Remote Sensing Reference Material**
 * [ESA: Agriculture Overview](https://earth.esa.int/web/guest/earth-topics/agriculture)